cs-si-ucr/CS14-Spring15/docs/lab_week_04.md

 <img src="http://upload.wikimedia.org/wikipedia/commons/thumb/d/da/Binary_search_tree.svg/2000px-Binary_search_tree.svg.png" alt="It's a BST!" style="width: 250px;"/>

-Notice how **every** number to the left of any node (take 8 for example), is less than the node itself.
+Notice how **every** number to the left of any node (take 8 for example), is less than the node itself (1, 3, 4, 5, 7).
 Since this is the case, where will the smallest node be?
 What about the largest?

 Put it into practice!
 ---------------------